davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 always refers to this variable.
 However, using the variable as an input or output operand to the ``asm`` guarantees that the specified register is used for that operand.
-Extended Asm, for more information.
+See :ref:`extended-asm`, for more information.

 Stores into local register variables may be deleted when they appear to be dead according to dataflow analysis.
 References to local register variables may